top of page

 Clip: The Bellingham Herald (1946) Bellingham, Washington

-Portland, Oregon, had also responded to Seattle's cry for help by sending its own emergency supply of vaccines.
-However, when smallpox cases began appearing in its neighbouring cities, they soon realized it was time to start their own vaccination process.
-The declared State of Emergency was quickly expanded to include the entire length of the Pacific Coast between Mexico and Alaska.
+Portland, Oregon, responded to Seattle's cry for help by sending its own emergency supply of vaccines.
+However, when smallpox cases began appearing in neighbouring towns and cities, they realized it was time to start their own vaccination process.
+Supplies began to arrive from the East Coast, but it was too little, too late.
+Within weeks of the outbreak, Seattle's declared State of Emergency quickly expanded to include the entire length of the Pacific Coast, stretching from Mexico to Alaska.

 1946::Victorians Line Up at Pandora Street Health Centre to Get Vaccinated